NE

 Lamb

-New Zealand is famous for its high-quality lamb, often served as roasted lamb leg or lamb chops, typically grass-fed and known for its tenderness.
+New Zealand is famous for its high-quality grass-fed lamb, often served as roasted lamb leg or lamb chops.
+Free-range farming and lush pastures create tender, flavorful meat with international acclaim.
+Ethical farming practices emphasize animal welfare.

 Green-Lipped Mussels